aws-samples/ecs-pipeline-inject-envoy-sidecar/README.md

 ## Pre-requisites

 To build this demo, you will need:
-* Access to AWS account with suitable permissions. **Note:** For experimental purposes you can use `Administrator` permissions, but this should not be done in production solutions.
+* Access to an AWS account with suitable permissions. **Note:** For experimental purposes you can use `Administrator` permissions, but this should not be done in production solutions.
 * Access to the following tools:
   * bash
   * AWS CLI
   * git (set up for use with CodeCommit)
   * curl
-  * docker (optional - only required if you want to build the application images yourself to avoid dockerhub throttling) An easy way to satisfy the tools requirement is to use AWS Cloud9.
-All tools are pre-installed, wtih the exception of `jq` which can be installed with `sudo yum install jq`.
+  * docker (optional - only required if you want to build the application images yourself to avoid dockerhub throttling) An easy way to satisfy the tools requirement is to use AWS Cloud9, which comes with all the above pre-installed.

 ## Clone this repo